 To help ensure that your data is protected, Amazon FSx automatically takes highly durable, file-system consistent daily backups to S3.
 Amazon FSx uses the Volume Shadow Copy Service (VSS) to make your backups file system-consistent.
 You can take additional backups of your file system at any point.

-You can set up replication and failover to another AWS AZ or AWS Region using Microsoft DFS Replication and Namespace features.
+You can set up replication and failover to another AWS AZ using Microsoft DFS Replication and Namespace features.
 DFS Replication allows you to automatically replicate data between two file systems, to a standby file system in a different AZ.
 DFS Namespace allows you to configure automatic failover to the standby in the event that the primary becomes unresponsive.

 Pay only for what you use: You pay only for the resources you use, with no minimum commitments or up-front fees.
 You are billed hourly for your Amazon FSx file systems, based on your configured storage capacity (priced per GB-month) and throughput capacity (priced per MBps-month).
 You are billed hourly for your backup storage (priced per GB-month).
 For more details, see the Amazon FSx pricing page.